by Grace T. DeSimone, B.A.

 Telecommuting is a unique working experience that requires a little bit of discipline to reap its benefits.
 Manage your time to include physical activity and you will be stronger in mind, body, and soul.
 Enjoy!

 As the national group fitness director for Optum, Grace T DeSimone, BA., and her group fitness teams manage group exercise classes in worksite wellness programs across the country.
 She serves on the executive council of ACSM’s Committee on Certification and Registry Boards.
-She also is the editor for AC SM’s Resource Manual for Group Exercise Instructors (2011) and is the 2016 IDEA Health & Fitness Association Program Director of the Year.
-She holds a Bachelor of Arts degree in Dance from Hunter College, City University of New York, in New York, NY and is certified by ACSM as a group exercise instructor and personal trainer.
+She also is the editor of ACSM’s Resource Manual for Group Exercise Instructors (2011) and is the 2016 IDEA Health & Fitness Association Program Director of the Year.
+She holds a Bachelor of Arts degree in Dance from Hunter College, City University of New York, in New York, NY, and is certified by ACSM as a group exercise instructor and personal trainer.

 Please review our business at: Google Yelp Facebook